Accessibility Options

 How PhysioFunction can help if you have Multiple Sclerosis (MS)

-PhysioFunction’s highly specialised Neurological Physiotherapists, Rehab Therapists, Sports Therapists and Personal Trainers are able to deliver tailored programs for clients who have Multiple Sclerosis.
+PhysioFunction’s highly specialised Neurological Physiotherapists, Occupational Therapist, Rehab Therapists, Sports Therapists and Personal Trainers are able to deliver tailored programs for clients who have Multiple Sclerosis.

 Some examples of the therapy you may receive includes: